dask/distributed/docs/source/task-launch.rst

         result = future.result()
         print(result)  # prints "55"

-Tasks that invoke :py:func:`worker_client <distributed.worker_client>` are conservatively assumed to be *long running*.
-They can take a long time blocking, waiting for other tasks to finish, gathering results, etc. In order to avoid having them take up processing slots the following actions occur whenever a task invokes :py:func:`worker_client <distributed.worker_client>`.
+Tasks that invoke :py:func:`worker_client <distributed.worker_client>` are
+conservatively assumed to be *long running*.
+They can take a long time, waiting for other tasks to finish, gathering results, etc. In order to avoid having them take up processing slots the following actions occur whenever a task invokes :py:func:`worker_client <distributed.worker_client>`.

 1. The thread on the worker running this function *secedes* from the thread pool and goes off on its own.
 This allows the thread pool to populate that